 Part of our build your own financial plan series

-Do you have enough disability and life insurance to help protect the financial plan you’re building?
+Do you have enough disability and life insurance?
 These 3 questions will help you find the answer.

 It’s those middle-of-the-night worries.
 What if you get too sick or hurt to work?
 Or die unexpectedly?
 Could those who depend on you still pay the bills—and save for the future?

-No one likes to think of these things.
+No one likes to think about those things.
 But life can change in an instant.
-People with a good financial plan hope for the best, but plan for the worst.
+People with a good financial plan hope for the best, but plan for the unexpected.
 Insurance helps with that.

 - Disability insurance helps protect your income if you get sick or hurt.
-It’s kind of like car insurance—but instead of covering your vehicle, disability insurance helps cover your paycheck.
+It’s kind of like car insurance—but instead of covering your vehicle, disability insurance helps cover your income.

 - Life insurance can help your family pay off debt and maintain their lifestyle if something happens to you.
 It can also help fund the kids’ college education or pay off a mortgage or funeral expenses.

-These 3 questions are a good pressure check on how well you’re protecting your paycheck and your family with insurance coverage.
+These three questions are a good pressure check on how well you’re helping to protect your income and your family with insurance coverage.

 1. Do you have disability and life insurance coverage at work?
 If yes, how much?